Any countable topological $\mathbb F_p$-vector space has a closed discrete basis

 Any norm $\lVert \boldsymbol\cdot\rVert$ on any group $G$ generates the metric $d$ on $G$ defined by $d(g,h)=\|g^{-1}h\|$.
 This metric is left-invariant, i.e., $d(xg, xh)=d(x,h)$ for any $x,g,h\in G$, and satisfies the condition $d(g^{-1}, h^{-1})= d(g, h)$ for all $g,h\in G$.
 We denote the completion of the metric space $(G,d)$ by $\widehat G$ and call it the \emph{completion of $G$ with respect to the norm}~$\lVert \boldsymbol\cdot\rVert$.
 It is well known that the multiplication and inversion group operations extend continuously to $\widehat G$, so that $\widehat G$ is a topological group containing $G$ as a subgroup (see, e.g.,~\cite[pp.~352--353]{THJ}).

-\begin{theorem*} Any countable Boolean topological group $G$ with zero $\zero$ has a closed discrete basis. \end{theorem*}
+\begin{theorem*} Any countable Hausdorff topological vector space over a finite field or, equivalently, any countable Abelian topological group of prime exponent has a closed discrete basis. \end{theorem*}

-\begin{proof} The network weight of any countable topological space is countable, and any topological group of countable network weight admits a coarser second-countable group topology~\cite[Theorem~2]{Arhangelskii79}.
-This second-countable topology is generated by a norm $\lVert\boldsymbol\cdot\rVert$ (see, e.g., \cite{Graev50}), which is continuous with respect to the topology of $G$.
-In what follows, without loss of generality, we will assume that the topology of $G$ is generated by this norm (if a basis is closed and discrete in the norm topology, then it retains these properties in any stronger topology).
+\begin{proof} Let $L$ be a countable topological $\mathbb F_p$-vector space, and let $E$ be any basis of $L$.
+We will treat $L$ as an Abelian topological group of exponent $p$ and denote its zero element by $\zero$.
+The network weight of any countable topological space is countable, any Hausdorff topological group of countable network weight admits a coarser second-countable Hausdorff group topology~\cite[Theorem~2]{Arhangelskii79}, and any second-countable Hausdorff group topology is generated by a norm (see, e.g., \cite{Graev50}).
+Thus, there exists a continuous norm $\lVert\boldsymbol\cdot\rVert$ on $L$.
+In what follows, we assume that the topology of $L$ is generated by this norm and construct a basis closed and discrete in the norm topology; clearly, it retains these properties in the original finer topology of~$L$.